 Elements of a PCB

-In general, there are two kinds of components: through hole or surface mounted components.
-Through hole components, are attached on the PCB via inserting the leads or the pins through small holes, and using hot solder to hold them in place.
+In general, there are two kinds of components: through-hole or surface-mounted components.
+Through-hole components are attached to the PCB via inserting the leads or the pins through small holes and using hot solder to hold them in place.
 In the example pictured in Figure 1.1, you can see several holes into which you can insert the through-hole component pins.
-The holes extend from the top side to the bottom side of the PCB, and plated with a conductive material, such as tin, or in this case, gold.
+The holes extend from the top side to the bottom side of the PCB.
+They are plated with a conductive material, such as tin, or in this case, gold.
 We use solder to attach and secure a component through its lead onto the pad that is surrounding the hole (Figure 1.1).